 If the plugin doesn't provide explicit instructions how to install it, follow these steps:

-In other words, to "install" a plugin you simply need to copy it somewhere into the KeePass directory.
+In short, to "install" a plugin you simply need to unpack it somewhere into the 'Plugins' folder.

 To "uninstall" a plugin, delete the plugin files.